TT-talhatariq/HTML_CSS-Projects-Learning-/README.md

 # HTML_CSS-Projects-Learning
-- These projects are my learning phase of basic Web Development.
+- I developed these mini projects in my learning phase of basic Web Development.
+- You can also do paractice by making these projects.
+There are both biggner and intermediate level projects.